Zikranoman-99/Accident-detection-and-prevention/README.md

 ARDUINO:

-1 Open the code given in the arduino in your Arduino IDE 2 Before compiling the program , make sure you include the Tiny-gps library 3 Compile the code
+1 Open the code given in the arduino in your Arduino IDE

+2 Before compiling the program , make sure you include the Tiny-gps library.

+3 Compile the code

 4 Convert the code to it's HEX File

-4 Upload the HEX file in Arduino present in the proteus
+5 Upload the HEX file in Arduino present in the proteus